Type B Personality

 - Friends teach friends.
 Friends promote friends.
 Friends help friends.
 Friends cure loneliness.
 And Friends often form strong romantic bonds.

 In most animal species the social animal outlives the isolated animal.
 In humans, at age 50 married people live longer than singles: 70% longer in France, 30% longer in Belgium, and 40% longer in the Netherlands.
-Your health is saying find and nourish friendships.
+Your health may be connected to finding and nourishing friendships.

 How do you go about finding friends?
 This question depends on many factors including the traditions and norms of the region and country, the ages, the reason for finding friends, etc. As such, there is no golden rule.
 However, here are a few guidelines.

 a.
 You must first address your fears.
 This is generally covered in the What are Your Fears section.
-The main fear relates to rejection.
-There are others such as fear of touching, talking, catching a disease, etc. But these are rare and nowhere near the level of fear of rejection.
+The main fear relating to finding friends is rejection.

-If these fears are not sufficiently calmed, you may want to start out on secure social media sites.
+If these fears are not sufficiently calmed, you may want to start out on asecure social media site.
 But, person-to-person contact is far better in making friends.
 Talking to the TV is not personal.

 Next, you need to go where people are.
 The social media platforms provides an alternate.
 But, studies have shown that long-term friendships are established by person to person contacts.
 That means losing friends found on social media is to be expected and should not be taken as a personal rejection.

 b.
 The next move is to make eye contact.
 If they do not see you, it reduces your chances of making a connection.
-If you develop eye contact, then you must make some assessments.
 Eye contact less than a half-second does not count.
-The one-second rule means direct eye-to-eye contact lasting at least one second means a potential connection.
+The one-second rule means direct eye-to-eye contact lasting at least one-second means a potential connection.

 c.
 Next is a friendly response.
 This could be a simple smile, a nod, or many other manifestations.